 Notwithstanding Paul’s teaching here and in 1 Tim 4:3, by the 2nd century an increasing tendency towards sexual asceticism was found in the church.

 ‘The Corinthian rigorists had reacted so strongly against the sexual licence of the city, that they had swung over completely, to the other side, forbidding what God had created for us richly to enjoy.
 Marriage, says Paul, is the gift and plan of God.
 Sex is the gift and plan of God.
 To reject both as though they were evil is as much a deviation from the will of God as to indulge in sexual intercourse outside marriage.’
 (Prior)

 Since there is so much immorality – This phrase probably lies behind the preamble to the 1662 Prayer Book marriage service, where one of the three purposes of marriage is as “a remedy against sin, and to avoid fornication”.

-Each man should have his own wife – This might well be euphemistic for, ‘each man should have sexual relations with his own wife’. (cf. Ex 2:1; Isa 13:16) In other words, ‘Let each husband and wife have full conjugal relations’ – which is precisely what he argues in detail in what follows.
+A husband should give to his wife her sexual rights, and likewise a wife to her husband – (cf. Ex 2:1; Isa 13:16) In other words, ‘Let each husband and wife have full conjugal relations’ – which is precisely what he argues in detail in what follows.